Gracia & The Kids: Spring 2021

 With your support, we are working with local communities surrounding the Sebangau National Park to reforest burnt and degraded land, to restore critical orangutan habitat.
 So far, we have established 5 community nurseries in the local villages to grow the seedlings needed for reforestation, and with the help of local people, we have planted 48,902 trees, reforesting 50 hectares of the Sebangau National Park.
 We are expanding this reforestation program in the form of our ‘1 Million Trees’ campaign!
 We are upscaling community participation, pioneering large-scale seed dispersal using drones and working closely with Sebangau National Park staff to achieve the goal of planting 1 million trees over a 2500-hectare area by 2025!

 Gracia’s 'baby' son Gara will be turning 5 this year, meaning he will be beginning to explore the forest and gain independence under the watchful eye of his mother, learning the key survival skills he needs to become fully independent at around 8 years old.
 Research has confirmed that orangutans are able to survive in various forest types and habitat mosaics, but it is critical to ensure safe connections between forest fragments to reconnect the landscape, particularly for the dispersal of adolescent males.
 Female orangutans, such as Gracia’s older daughters, Georgia and Gretel, tend to establish their own ranges adjacent to their mothers, so it is critical that we restore this particular burnt area to provide enough space for Gracia and her kids.

-By adopting Gracia and the kids you are directly supporting the restoration of critical orangutan habitat, helping the next generation of orangutans to thrive in the Sebangau Forest.
+By adopting Gracia and the kids you are directly supporting the restoration of critical orangutan habitat, helping the next generation of orangutans to thrive in the Sebangau National Park.
 Thank you for your support.
 We are especially grateful given all the uncertainty in the world today...